Kibibit to Exbibyte Converter

 The prefix 'exbi-' (representing 260) was defined by the IEC in 1998 alongside other binary prefixes (kibi-, mebi-, gibi-, tebi-, pebi-).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-, mega-, giga-, exa-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) in computing.
 The term 'exbibyte' specifically refers to the 260 multiple of bytes, ensuring clarity in technical contexts where binary measurements are crucial, especially as data scales reached astronomical levels.

-Common Uses for kibibits and exbibytes
+Common Uses and Applications: kibibits vs exbibytes

 Explore the typical applications for both Kibibit (imperial/US) and Exbibyte (imperial/US) to understand their common contexts.